jmascia/KLCPopup/README.md

 Note: You may pass `nil` for `contentView` when creating the popup, but **you must assign a `contentView` to the popup before showing it!**

 Also **you must give your `contentView` a size** before showing it (by setting its frame), or **it must size itself with AutoLayout**.

 ### Showing a Popup

+Show popup in middle of screen.

 	- (void)show;

+There are two ways to control where your popup is displayed:

+1. Relative layout presets (see `KLCPopup.h` for options).

+		- (void)showWithLayout:(KLCPopupLayout)layout;

+2. Explicit center point relative to a view's coordinate system.

+		- (void)showAtCenter:(CGPoint)center inView:(UIView*)view;

-If you want your popup to dismiss automatically (like a toast in Android) you can set an explicit duration:
+If you want your popup to dismiss automatically (like a toast in Android) you can set an explicit `duration`:

 	- (void)showWithDuration:(NSTimeInterval)duration;